 Cost of 7,000 advanced parameters = ¥1408 + ¥22.2 = ¥1430.2

 Cost of 20M API interactions = 20M * ¥0.352 per 10,000 interactions = ¥704

 Total monthly cost = ¥1430.2 + ¥704 = ¥2134.2

-AWS AppConfig enables you to provide validation logic to ensure your configuration data is syntactically and semantically correct according to your definitions before making it available to your application.
-AWS AppConfig also gives you the ability to roll out configuration changes over a defined time period while monitoring your application so that you can catch errors and roll back the changes if needed, to help you minimize the impact to the users.
+Amazon Web Services AppConfig enables you to provide validation logic to ensure your configuration data is syntactically and semantically correct according to your definitions before making it available to your application.
+Amazon Web Services AppConfig also gives you the ability to roll out configuration changes over a defined time period while monitoring your application so that you can catch errors and roll back the changes if needed, to help you minimize the impact to the users.

 You pay only for what you use.

-With AWS AppConfig, you pay for each GetConfiguration API call made by your targets, and for each configuration a target receives from AWS AppConfig in response to a GetConfiguration API call.
+With Amazon Web Services AppConfig, you pay for each GetConfiguration API call made by your targets, and for each configuration a target receives from Amazon AppConfig in response to a GetConfiguration API call.

-A target refers to the host that receives the application configuration (this could be an Amazon EC2 instance, on-premises server, container, AWS Lambda function, mobile app, or IOT device etc).
+A target refers to the host that receives the application configuration (this could be an Amazon EC2 instance, on-premises server, container, Amazon Lambda function, mobile app, or IOT device etc).